-Will Himanta Biswa Sarma-led BJP return to power?
-The counting of votes for the Assam Assembly election will begin at 8 am with postal ballots, the EVM counting is scheduled to start at 8:30 am.
-Though the exit polls predicted a thumping victory for BJP and its coalition parties, but a clear picture will come post 8 am.
+The Himanta Biswa Sarma-led BJP has crossed majority mark, leading in 99 seats, while Congress is ahead in 25 seats.
+NDA has secured over 50 per cent votes.
+The EVM counting for the Assam Assembly election has been started.
+Though the exit polls predicted a thumping victory for BJP and its coalition parties, a clear picture will come post 8 am.
 As per the Matrize Exit Poll projections, the BJP-led alliance may win 85-95 seats in a House of 126 members, with the Congress-led alliance projected to win 25-32 seats.
 Others, including independents and the All India United Democratic Front (AIUDF), may win six to twelve seats.

 In the last assembly elections in 2021, BJP with 60 seats emerged as the single largest party with 33.2 per cent vote share.
 The NDA coalition consisted of BJP, Asom Gana Parishad (AGP), United People’s Party Liberal (UPPL) enjoyed a total vote share of 44.8 per cent; AGP secured a 7.9 per cent vote share, UPPL - 3.4 per cent.